The Monthly Accounting Process

 - Review setup - Check that depreciation rules are correct and any new assets have been properly configured.

-- Calculate depreciation — Run the calculation for the current period.
+- Calculate depreciation - Run the calculation for the current period.
+This produces both the depreciation transactions and the journal files for that period.

 Accessing Period End Processing